sunyatin/ASCEND/README.md

 # Troubleshooting

 ### UnicodeDecodeError
-If your input are in PACKED EIGENSTRAT format (i.e. the geno file is compressed as a binmary), ASCEND will output an error:
-UnicodeDecodeError: 'utf-8' codec can't decode byte 0x86 in position 1936: invalid start byte
+If your input are in PACKED EIGENSTRAT format (i.e. the .geno file is binary), ASCEND will throw the error `UnicodeDecodeError: 'utf-8' codec can't decode byte 0x86 in position 1936: invalid start byte`

-To solve this problem, convert your input dataset to EIGENSTRAT using `convertf`: https://github.com/DReichLab/AdmixTools/tree/master/convertf
+To solve this problem, you will have to convert your input dataset to EIGENSTRAT using `convertf`, cf. https://github.com/DReichLab/AdmixTools/tree/master/convertf

 # Support
 Send queries to Remi Tournebize (remi dot tournebize at gmail dot com) or Priya Moorjani (moorjani at berkeley dot edu).